lilithgannone/ics385spring2026/week8/IntegratedCampusDashboard/README.md

   - Yes
 Enhanced Course Management
 - Builds upon the basic JSON assignment:
-  - Yes: builds upon past assignent using a combonation of the code in the Week 8 Intermediate Assignment details and the original Basic-JSON code.
+  - Yes: builds upon past assignment using a combination of the code in the Week 8 Intermediate Assignment details and the original Basic-JSON code.
 - Inherits full course catalog functionality from Assignment 1
   - Yes: course catalog code merged and refactored.
 - Integrates course data with live campus information
   - Yes: live weather data integrated.
 - Real-time statistics combining local and API data
-  - Yes: Real time statistics that update when a course is added/ deleted.
+  - Yes: Real-time statistics that update when a course is added/ deleted.
 - Enhanced search and filtering capabilities
-  - All search and filtering capabilties retained.
+  - All search and filtering capabilities retained.
 Added filter feature to display only available/ unavailable courses.
 Advanced Security Implementation
 - Professional secrets management:
   - Yes, per the below security note and the comments in the original code file reading "for demo purposes, we'll use a secure client-side approach", configuration is correct. .env is in .gitignore.
 As we are using purley frontend architecture for this assignment, the users API codes are visable in DevTools.
-That said, it does comply with the rubric instructions to my understanding as this is a demo without the full backend proxy with server setup.
+That said, it does comply with the rubric instructions to my understanding, as this is a demo without the full backend proxy with server setup.
 - Environment Variables: Secure API key storage using .env files
-  - Yes: .env and .gitignoe employed.
+  - Yes: .env and .gitignore employed.
 - Configuration Management: SecureConfig class for credential validation
-  - Yes: visable in config.js.
+  - Yes: visible in config.js.
 - API Key Setup Modal: User-friendly interface for key configuration
   - Yes: easy key configuration upon setup.
-Keys are easily configrable right in the UI using "Update API Keys" button.
+Keys are easily configurable right in the UI using the "Update API Keys" button.

 ## Testing Checklist